CaptMD-11/VStats/README.md

   <img src="VStats/images/vstatslogo.png" width="570">
 </p>

 This is a repository where I push my code for various statistical calculations.
 This library contains computations for one-variable statistics, the standard normal distribution, confidence intervals, significance tests, linear regression, binomial & geometric distributions, and more.
-I am currently working on the <samp>Boxplot</samp> class, which generates a boxplot based on a one-variable array data set.
+I am currently working on finalizing documentation for all the current methods in the library, in order to release version 1.0.

 ### How does the user input data? ###